 How to buy the best cordless drill

-Whether you enjoy getting hands-on with home improvement projects or you only do occasional DIY touch-ups, if you’re a homeowner you're likely to need a drill.
+Whether you enjoy getting hands-on with home improvement projects or you only do occasional DIY, if you’re a homeowner you're likely to need a drill.
 A good one will hold its charge, have easy-to-use controls and be able to handle a variety of tasks.

-There are a many types of drill available – drill-driver or combination, corded or cordless, second handle or no second handle – so it can be confusing to know which one is best for you.
+There are many types of drill available – drill-driver or combination, corded or cordless – so it can be confusing to know which one is best for you.

 Whichever type of drill you opt for, make sure you're always using a suitable drill bit for the work you're doing.
 If you are going to be drilling into extremely hard surfaces, such as concrete, you'll need to make sure you use tungsten-carbide drill bits.
 If you're using the hammer-action function on a combi drill, make sure you use a hammer-action drill bit.

 Drill-drivers vary a lot in price, from as little as £40 to over £300.
-Combination drills tend to start at a higher price than drill-drivers, simply because they have more features, but our tests have found some models that perform well and won't break the bank.
+Combination drills tend to start at a higher price, simply because they have more features.

 Cordless drills are sold in three ways, so make sure you check what you're getting before you make your purchase, particularly if you're shopping online:

-- Standalone: comes with a battery and charger
+- Standalone: comes with one or more batteries and a charger

 - Bare: just the drill with no battery or charger, which are sold separately